michaelneale/goose-perception/README.md

 ## Quick start

 Run this via `just run` and let it observe how you work (watch and listen), in the background it will then learn, and start doing work for you (carefully!) and suggesting things, reminding you etc.
 Always watching, and listening and perceiving and then acting.
-If this is all to much `just simple` will run just the recipesd (no voice or other enhancements)
+If this is all to much `just run-simple` will run just the recipesd (no voice or other enhancements)

 ## 🎭 Avatar Personality System